dolthub/data-analysis/transparency-in-coverage/python/mrfutils/README.md

 ### Opinions

-1. we pre-filter for `negotiated_type` = `"negotiated"` (this can be changed, but it's the default setting.)
+~~1. we pre-filter for `negotiated_type` = `"negotiated"` (this can be changed, but it's the default setting.)
 This is the amount the insurer directly pays the hospital for a service.
 It's easy to reason about.
-It's much harder to understand `"capitation"`, `"derived"`, `"bundle"` or `"fee schedule"` payments.
+It's much harder to understand `"capitation"`, `"derived"`, `"bundle"` or `"fee schedule"` payments.~~
+1. we pre-filter for `negotiated_type in ["negotiated", "fee schedule"]`.
+This recently changed.
+While we don't quite know what a "fee schedule" rate is, it seems that it's worth collecting the data, since there are far more "fee schedule" rates than negotiated rates.
+This discussion is ongoing.
+See here: https://github.com/CMSgov/price-transparency-guide/discussions/484
 2. we have a `file_rate` table to track which rates come from which files.
 This table is for bookkeeping and can be deleted if you trust the data.
 3. if a file has its `last_updated_on` anywhere but the top of the file, it's ignored.
 This was by design to make `mrfutils.py` easier to debug.
 Most files have it at the top, so this only affects a minority of them.